bartoszhalwa/bartoszhalwa/README.md

 ### Hi there 👋
-I'm Bartosz "MrYtQuistonePL" Halwa.
+I'm Bartosz "Neekostone" Halwa.
 I'm a developer and manager at Pro Magic Gamers Group (PMGG).

 <!--
 **bartoszhalwa/bartoszhalwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.